aws-samples/aws-online-data-migration-workshop/module4/README.md

 6. Under **HomeDirectory** select your **Target-S3-Bucket**

-7. Under **SSH public** keys you need to copy in the public part of your ssh key that you created in the first part of this module
+7. Under **SSH public keys** you need to copy in the public part of your ssh key that you created in the first part of this module

-    -   In your SSH session run the below command
+    -   In your Linux instance SSH session, run the below command

 			cat myAWSTransferSSHKey.pub

-    -   Copy the output and paste it into the console
+    -   Copy the output and paste it into the **SSH public keys** field in the AWS Transfer family console

 8. Click **Add**

 Now that you have a SFTP server and an SFTP user, you can try logging in:

-1. Run the following command substituting your username (from Step 4) and endpoint (from Step 3)
+1. Run the following command to connect to the AWS Transfer for SFTP endpoint, substituting with your AWS Transfer for SFTP endpoint (from prevoius step)

-    		sftp -i ./myAWSTransferSSHKey   jess@s-xxxxx.server.transfer.us-west-2.amazonaws.com
+    		sftp -i ./myAWSTransferSSHKey   jess@<AWS-Transfer-for-SFTP-full-endpoint>

->   Note: you need to run this in the directory where your ssh key from step 1
+>   Note: you need to run this command in the directory where your ssh key is stored
->   is stored

 1. You are now in the SFTP shell and mapped to the S3 bucket.
-You can navigate this S3 bucket using ls and cd \<folder\> operations, notice how the access level to bucket data is dependent on the user’s mapped IAM role
+You can navigate this S3 bucket using ls, and also use pwd, and also cd \<folder\> operations.
+Notice how the access level to bucket data is dependent on the user’s mapped IAM role

-2. You can attach the same IAM role to multiple users as required (or use different ones for different access requirments) by repeating Step 4
+2. You can attach the same IAM role to multiple users as required (or use different ones for different access requirments) by reperating the previous steps

-3. Exit back to the linux host by tying the exit command
+3. Exit out of the SFTP client back to the linux host by tying the exit command

 4. Create a couple of files in the local linux directory: